 It’s a bit of a stereotypical joke now isn’t it?
-All Mum’s are either exhausted and reaching for their Costas or gagging for a glass of wine at the end of the day, as their little
+Being a Mum means you are either exhausted and reaching for their Costas or gagging for a glass of wine at the end of the day, as their little

 monsters darlings have driven them crazy all day long.
 My Insta feed is full of it and I love to like these pictures just like the rest of you.